 You know you’ve made mistakes early on in your running career.
 Or maybe just last week.
-Ha!
-Let’s hear about them and hopefully help each other avoid some of the same issues.
+We’re going to talk about running mistakes at runDisney races and how you can avoid making them!

 Foolish Mortals: Mistakes at runDisney Races